 Do I have to do a tax return as a landlord?

 The general answer is YES, but there are certain exemptions.

-If you are on PAYE and have gross rental income of less than £10K a year, with net profits of £2500 or less a year, you have an option where you don’t have to register for self assessment tax return with HM Revenue & Customs.
+If you are on PAYE and have a gross rental income of less than £10K a year, with net profits of £2500 or less a year, you have an option where you don’t have to register for the self-assessment tax return with HM Revenue & Customs.
 But, You will have to make a declaration in writing to HM Revenue & Customs and request them to collect taxes through PAYE or Tax Code.